-The Constitutional Court of Georgia has been publishing for over 10 years.
-In 2005 and 2006 the Court issued the journal "An Individual and the Constitution", which at that time was one of the rarest Georgian publications in the field of constitutional law.
+The Constitutional Court of Georgia has been publishing for over 20 years.
+In 1996 the Court issued first volume of the journal "An Individual and the Constitution", which at that time was one of the rarest Georgian publications in the field of constitutional law.

-During 2009-2016, the Journal has been published 10 times, which provided Georgian academia with the works of numerous internationally acknowledged scholars and practitioners.
+During 2009-2016 the Journal provided Georgian academia with the works of numerous internationally acknowledged scholars and practitioners.
 Additionally, through reprints and translations of relevant articles published in various authoritative periodicals, the Journal was able to put those issues in Georgian legal discourse.
 It also allowed a number of young researchers to establish themselves by publishing their student papers.

-In 2017-2018 the Journal went through a major reform and a new publication was established - Journal of Constitutional Law.
+In 2017-2018 the Journal went through a major reform and a new publication was established - Journal of Constitutional Law, which is issued with support from Grigol Robakidze University.
 By establishing new standards, adopting open access, ethical publication practices and academic principles, and by building on the traditions of the previous periodical, international peer-reviewed publication developed, serving to promote academic discussion in the field of constitutional law.
 The Journal is part of several international libraries and databases; it is on the list of Ulrichsweb's international peer-reviewed and refereed periodicals, while the articles published in the Journal are also available in the international library of Heinonline.

 The vision of the Journal is for it to be accessible for everyone and to strive for promotion of respect towards ethics and research standards in academic field.